blackwiz4rd/blackwiz4rd.github.io/about.md

 image: /assets/img/blog/hydejack-8.png
 ---

-This website includes my student career, portfolio and contacts.
+This website includes my student career, [projects] and contacts.
 My updated curriculum vitae, first certificate and transcript of records are available on request at this [google drive link].
 {:.lead}

+[projects]: /projects/
 [google drive link]: https://drive.google.com/drive/folders/1I4cr069Hqpecq6MbcY5tIQ18dPuHCusB?usp=sharing

 > I am a young information technology engineer born in year 0x7cc.
 I am attending a master's degree in "[ICT] for internet and multimedia" at the University of Padova, Italy.
 I find it cool to learn new things everyday.